-But after reading Victor Frankl, how can I use his ideas to change my experience?
+But after reading Viktor Frankl, how can I use his ideas to change my experience?
 What is my immediate purpose in these moments of cycling frustration?
 I have a choice.

 ‘What is the meaning of life?’ isn’t a question that we can ask of life; it’s a question that life asks of us.
 And it changes.
 We can find very different meanings under different circumstances: sometimes we find meaning in our work, sometimes in the appreciation of a sunset or in the arms of a lover – and sometimes we find meaning by transcending our suffering.